 Chichen Itza receives over 2.5 million visitors every year, each one eager to explore the Mayan complex dating back to 600 AD.
-There’s a total of 26 Mayan ruins, with El Castillo taking centre stage as the main pyramid of the complex.
+There are 26 Mayan structures in total, with El Castillo (literally) taking centre stage as the main pyramid of the complex.

-Although Chichen Itza isn’t right on the doorstep of Tulum, it’s still an ideal destination to visit Chichen Itza from as a day trip.
-The best option would be to join this day tour from Tulum which is now discounted for a rate of only $32.50 (normally $50).
+Although Chichen Itza isn’t right on the doorstep of Tulum, it’s still a good base to visit Chichen Itza from as a day trip.
+The best option would be to join this day tour from Tulum.

-Expect a super fun day of 12 hours which includes:
+Expect a super fun day of 12 hours including:

 Where’s the best place to visit Chichen Itza from?

-Pro-tip: If you’re doing the visit independently, take the time to explore some of the nearby cenotes.
+Top tip: If you’re visiting independently, take the time to explore some of the nearby cenotes.
 Cenote Ik-kil is an 8-minute drive from Chichen Itza and is a stunning underground pool of water surrounded by hanging vines and vegetation.

 If Tulum’s ruins don’t satisfy your craving for Mayan ruins, then you can also head to Coba ruins, only 45 minutes from Tulum.

 These ruins aren’t as busy as some of the others in Mexico, making them even more enjoyable to visit.
-Set amongst the jungle, you can explore the large network of stone streets which connect the pyramids and structures within the site.
+Set amongst the jungle, the large network of stone streets connects the pyramids and structures within the site.

-A big draw of Coba used to be that you were able to climb the pyramids, something you can’t do at others such as Chichen Itza.
+A big draw of Coba used to be that you were able to climb the pyramids, something you can’t do at Chichen Itza.

-COVID-Update: Unfortunately, due to COVID, climbing the pyramids is currently suspended.
+Covid-update: Unfortunately, climbing most of the pyramids is currently suspended.

-Sian Ka’an biosphere reserve is the largest protected area in the Mexican Caribbean, made up of thousands of species of flora and fauna.
+Sian Ka’an biosphere reserve is the largest protected area in the Mexican Caribbean, home to thousands of species of flora and fauna.
 It’s only a 20-minute drive or a 60-minute bus journey from Tulum, making it perfect for a day trip.

-Within the Sian Ka’an reserve, you’ll find a diverse range of nature including jungle, freshwater marshes, lagoons, Mayan-built canals and access to the barrier reef in the Caribbean sea.
+Within the Sian Ka’an reserve you’ll find a diverse range of habitats including jungle, freshwater marshes, lagoons, Mayan-built canals and even the barrier reef in the Caribbean sea.
 Essentially, there’s plenty to explore!